stdword/logseq-bujo-theme/README.md

 * Close «Marketplace» and open «...» → «Themes» (or press `t i`) to bring up the theme selection window
 * Select one with «BuJo» prefix
 * To switch between Light and Dark themes press `t t`

+### Manual way (in case of any troubles with recommended way)
+* Download the latest theme release in a raw .zip archive from here and unzip it
+* Enable «Developer mode» in «...» → Settings → Advanced
+* Go to the «...» → Plugins, click «Load unpacked plugin» and point to the unzipped theme
+* Enjoy the nice colors and work experience :)
+* The only point here is: every new theme release should be also updated manually

 ## How to turn off property icons?